khankul/TouhouXPOrbs/README.md

-# khankul's Touhou XP Orbs
+# Touhou XP Orbs

 Exactly what it says on the tin!
 Makes your precious experience orbs look and sound just like the authentic Touhou power points.
-Touhou score points and not-overriding Vanilla XP ding soon.

 Requirements:
-- Minecraft
-- Quilt or Fabric
+- Fabric API

-Sounds are from Touhou Project games, all rights belong to their holders.
+Textures by khankul, sounds from Touhou Project games, all rights belong to their holders.